Tavneetsingh01/Digital-Image-Processing-DIP-Practicals/readme.md

-# Digital Image Processing (DIP) Practicals using Python
+# Digital Image Processing (DIP) Practicals using Python :snake:
 ***
 This repository contains the following listed DIP practicals that are done using various python libraries.